knative/docs/docs/install/knative-with-operators.md

 If everything goes fine, it is time to install Knative Serving by installing the custom resource of Knative Serving operator.
 Operator supports to install Knative Serving under any namespace, which needs to be created as well.
 Then, we can create a custom resource with empty spec section.
-Technically, you can use any namespace, but we recommend you to use knative-serving.
-In the rest of this tutorial, we keep on using knative-servingas the namespace to create the Serving operator CR and all the other namspaced Serving resources.
+Technically, you can use any namespace, but we recommend you to use `knative-serving`.
+In the rest of this tutorial, we keep on using `knative-serving` as the namespace to create the Serving operator CR and all the other namespaced Serving resources.
 To create the CR, you can run the following command:

 ```
 cat <<-EOF | kubectl apply -f -